 Another person shared a problem with Todoist losing streak data on Feb 29th.

 - A person contacted me directly and shared that the French post office system had a nation-wide bug on the 29th that prevented anybody from sending parcels.
-(I'm still looking for more information about this claim.
-Here is one tweet showing long lines at the post office.)
+(Here is a tweet showing long lines at the post office.)

 - One person reported on March 1st that their Apple Watch was giving incorrect exercise data for February.